What is considered good DSL Noise margin / SNR ?

 Some DSL routers display both the actual SNR, and the signal-to-noise margin (SNR margin) as a separate value, which (again) is the difference between the actual SNR and the SNR required to sync at a specific speed.
 For example:

 SNR margin = 44-35= 9dB

-As with actual SNR, the higher that SNR margin number, the better and above 6dB is acceptable.
+As with actual SNR, the higher that SNR margin number, the better (stronger signal over background noise), and above 6dB is acceptable.